samaparicio/samaparicio.github.io/_posts/2017-12-09-bluetooth-neopixels.md

   * Check the resistors with a meter before installing, they may not be of the value you think
   * You cannot reasonably expect a micro controller with one voltage level for logic (3.3) to control a sensor or device with logic at another level (5v)
   * When soldering, check for continuity with a meter, will save you time later

+## Shoutouts
+ * Shane Smith at Nova Labs for helping us figure out we were using the wrong resistors
+ * Becky Stern at Adafruit for writing a [sketch with the bluetooth code](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/controller)
+ * Shout out to [Adafruit](http://adafruit.com) for making awesome hardware
+ * Shout out to Tweaking4All for [writing the pixel animations](https://www.tweaking4all.com/hardware/arduino/adruino-led-strip-effects/)